How to Water Sansevieria (Snake Plant)?

 • To make your snake plant thrive, make sure to provide it with monthly dose of fertilizer.
 You need to fertilize once per month during the growing season (spring through fall).
 Use fertilizers made for succulents.

-• You should repot your Sansevieria in spring, but only if your plant seems crowded and if it needs dividing.
+• You should repot your Sansevieria snake plant in spring, but only if your plant seems crowded and if it needs dividing.
 It might not happen every year.
 When repotting, it is important to keep the rosette of the leaves at the soil level.
 To prevent toppling, make sure to use a wide and heavy container.
 Remember, snake plants can get very top-heavy so you need a strong container to support it.

-• Sansevieria can be propagated with leaf cuttings or division.
+• Sansevieria snake plant can be propagated with leaf cuttings or division.
 This plant is easy to divide because it has very shallow roots.
 To divide, simply turn the pot on the side and take the whole plant out.
 Using a sharp knife, cut through the thick roots and plant each clump in a separate pot.
 If you want to propagate with leaf cuttings, simply cut leaves into 2 inch (5 cm) pieces and put them in moist perlite or cactus potting mix to grow.
 When placing them in the growing medium, make sure to bury the cuttings on the right side up (the way they were growing).